JonQuxBurton/MobileMicroservicesSample/README.md

 These are standard unit tests which test individual units in isolation and are fast running.

 These support the testing goals as follows:
-* Reliable - ensure each unit is reliable when run in isolation.
+* Reliable - ensure each unit is reliable when run in isolation
-* Modifiable - they are fast to run and so can be run after every code change to prevent regressions.
+* Modifiable - they are fast to run and so can be run after every code change to prevent regressions
-* Understandable - the code can be refactored and simplified, then the tests can be re-run to check for and prevent regressions.
+* Understandable - the code can be refactored and simplified.
+These tests can then be re-run to check for and prevent regressions

 ### 2. API level Automated End-to-end Tests
-These test each of the most important Scenarios which the system can perform.
+These test each of the most important Scenarios which the system can execute.

 These are not true "End-to-end" tests since they are at the API level rather than the UI.
-I choose to use the API level as a seam to test against as this should provide confidence that the back end system has not regressed.
+I chose to use the API level as a seam to test against, as this should provide confidence that the back end system has not regressed.

 The tests are executed against a test system which is started using docker-compose.
 This launches the following:
 * each service running in a seperate container